 Competitions

-SWC Annual International Open Poetry Competition 2024
+SWC Annual Open Short Story Competition 2025

-Closing Date – 30th April 2024
+Closing Date EXTENDED – 30th April 2024 31st May 2025

 First Prize: £150, Second Prize: £75, Third Prize: £25

-Catherine Fenerty Humour Prize: £25
+Catherine Fenerty Humour Prize: £25 (Put H in top left of page)

 RULES: Please read carefully